scarletstudio/transithealth/docs/pages/cypress.md

 npm run cy:run-example
 ```

 This will show what a test looks like when run from the command line.
-This test in particular contains one that will pass and one that will fail.
+This test in particular is only asserting that true is true, and does not test anything important.

 In order to run a different test file within the Integration folder, you can run the following: